DevXT-LLC/ezlocalai/README.md

 - `LOCAL_LLM_API_KEY` - The API key to use for the server.
 If not set, the server will not require an API key.
 - `THREADS` - The number of threads to use.
 Default is `your CPU core count minus 1`.
 - `BATCH_SIZE` - The batch size to use for batch generation.
 Default is `512`.

+The following are only applicable to NVIDIA GPUs:

 - `GPU_LAYERS` - The number of layers to use on the GPU.
 Default is `0`.
 - `MAIN_GPU` - The GPU to use for the main model.
 Default is `0`.